Lately there has been a great deal of attention from the media and medical community on vitamin D and its possible health benefits.

 We recommend obtaining vitamin D from naturally occurring food sources, such as salmon, tuna, swordfish and eggs, as well as fortified food sources like milk, orange juice and yogurt.
 If these food options don’t interest your children, vitamin D supplements are sold over the counter in many different kid-friendly forms, such as chewable candies or gummies, liquid drops and pills.
 There are many acceptable, safe ways to get your daily recommended level of vitamin D (kids age 4 and over: 600 IU daily, kids less than 4 years: 400 IU daily).

-Written by the Sports Medicine team at Children's Hospital Colorado.
-To learn more, read our Calcium and Vitamin D Deficiency post, or schedule an appointment at 720-777-6600.
+To learn more, read our Calcium and Vitamin D Deficiency post or schedule an appointment at 720-777-6600.
 We are happy to consult with parents or referring providers before a patient is seen at Children’s Colorado.